DanielSchuette/searchalgorithms/README.md

 4. Quick Sort (`quicksort.go`)

-A collection of search algorithms implemented in Go:
+A collection of search algorithms implemented in Go (with the example of finding an element in an array):

+1. Linear Search (`linearsearch.go`)

+2. Binary Search (`binarysearch.go`)